robcarver17/skipperman/docs/ideas.md

 - allow list of boats/dinghies/etc to be reordered
 - import a set of members from WA to populate a list of cadets
 - report on a volunteer rota
+- reports can now be sent to .xls/.csv files

 ### Required for racing event: